OPEN ENROLLMENT

 Flexibility to Complete

 We understand that life’s commitments can be demanding.
-That’s why we offer you up to one year to complete the program from the time of registration.
+That’s why we offer you up to 26 weeks to complete the program from the time of registration.
 This flexible timeframe ensures that you have ample time to balance your studies with your daily responsibilities.
 The program can be completed in as little as 3 to 4 weeks, depending on your learning style, schedule, and ability to retain the information.
 Some ways that students elect to plan out their program includes:

 - Module-by-Module: